lokeshkumarsharma/calculator/README.md

 # calculator
-it is a calculator made by html and js.it also includes a little bit use of bootstrap.it takes the values of an angle in radian instead of degree.
+it is a calculator made in html and js.it also includes a little bit use of bootstrap.it takes the values of an angle in radian instead of degree.